Timarpur: Education and health facilities

 The education facilities of Timarpur are moderate.
 In total, there are eight schools in Timarpur, six of them government-owned and two privately owned.
 The area is well connected to the University of Delhi.

-INMAS
+Institute of Nuclear Medicine & Allied Sciences

-The health facilities of Timarpur include the health center of INMAS which is the biggest and the most technically equipped thyroid center in India.
+The health facilities of Timarpur include the health center of Institute of Nuclear Medicine & Allied Sciences (INMAS) which is the biggest and the most technically equipped thyroid center in India.
 However, the area includes only one dispensary owned by the Government of India.
 There are several privately owned clinics also present there.